dwrench07/dsi-python-workshop/day3/matt_drury/oop-lecture.md

     #    0
     #    defaultdict(<function <lambda> at 0x104773050>, {'a': 1, 'c': 0, 'b': 2})

-Note: It's a bit weird to have to pass in a function that returns the default value instead of the default value itself, but this is needed to avoid weird problems arising from mutable objects like lists.

 Note: In our creation of the default dict above, the line `D = defaultdict(int, {'a': 1, 'b': 2})` is more idomatic.
 We chose to write it the way we did above as it makes more explicit what is going on.

-In summary, this works as intended:
+Note: It's a bit weird to have to pass in a function that returns the default value instead of the default value itself, but this is needed to avoid weird problems arising from mutable objects like lists.
+Passing a function guarentes that this will work:

 ```python
 D = defaultdict(list, {})